martinjackson/simple-widgets/docs/ConfirmModal.md

 This will allow the user to pop up a confirm modal asking the user of the application a yes or no question.
 If the user answers by pressing the Yes button, the noFunct will be executed to close the confirm modal and the yesFunct will then be executed.
 If the user answers by pressing the No button, the confirm modal will close.

+### Props
 In order to use the alert modal the user must pass the following props:

-1.  show = a boolean variable indicating whether the confirm modal should be displayed (true) or not (false).
+1.  **show** = a boolean variable indicating whether the confirm modal should be displayed (true) or not (false).
-2.  yesFunct = a function that will be executed when the user presses the Yes button on the confirm modal.
+2.  **yesFunct** = a function that will be executed when the user presses the Yes button on the confirm modal.
-3.  noFunct = a function that will set the show variable back to false to close the confirm modal, when the user presses the No button.
+3.  **noFunct** = a function that will set the show variable back to false to close the confirm modal, when the user presses the No button.
 Also, called to close the confirm modal when the Yes button is pressed.
-4.  message = the message to display in the confirm modal.
+4.  **message** = the message to display in the confirm modal.
-5.  buttonStyle = the style for the OK button.
+5.  **buttonStyle** = the style for the OK button.
 The default style for the button is:
 ```javascript
         margin: "10px",
         borderRadius: "10px",